thom9258/The-Spell-Tome/README.md

 __Original author:__ Thomas Alexgaard Jensen (![https://github.com/thom9258](https://github.com/thom9258))

+## Overview of libraries

-Below are introductions/overviews of the contained libraries.
+Below are introductions/overviews of the contained libraries, and in some cases a quick example of usage.

-## th_allocator
+### th_allocator

 th_allocator allows the creation of easy-to-use memory allocation techniques.
 The allocators are memory aligned and thread-safe unless specifically disabled.